nosas/blog/deep_learning_python/ch3/article.md

 The difference between each of these topologies is the type of layers and how they are connected.
 Similar to layers, each network topology has its pros, cons, and common use cases.
-Picking the right network topology is more an art than a science, where only practice can help you become a proper neural-network architect.
+Picking the right network topology is more an art than a science, where only practice can help you become a proper neural network architect.

 #### Importance of model architecture